 The Submission shall transition to the "mature" state unless the parent Technology Committee of the Metadata Register Sub Group has determined, by consensus, that the Submission fails to meet the Acceptance Criteria.

-NOTE: Members that wish to provide comments beyond those related to the Acceptance Criteria are encouraged to join the group responsible for the Submission .
+Members that wish to provide comments beyond those related to the Acceptance Criteria are encouraged to join the group responsible for the Submission .

 8.4.3 Transition to initial_draft State